-backend=program The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). -c Only run compiled code - do not run any interpreters. -C Compile the programs, but do not run them. concurrency=NUN A The number of tests to run concurrently.
-Defaults to the number of (hyper-)cores available. exclude=tag Do not run test cases that contain the given tag.
+- --backend=program The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). - -c Only run compiled code do not run any interpreters. - -C Compile the programs, but do not run them. - --concurrency=NUM The number of tests to run concurrently.
+Defaults to the number of (hyper-)cores available. - --exclude=tag Do not run test cases that contain the given tag.
 Cases marked with "disable" are ignored by default, as are cases marked "no_foo", where foo is the backend used.

--i Only interpret - do not run any compilers. -t Type-check the programs, but do not run them. futhark=program The program used to perform operations (eg. compilation).
-Defaults to the binary running futhark test itself. no-terminal Print each result on a line by itself, without line buffering. no-tuning Do not look for tuning files. pass-option=opt Pass an option to benchmark programs that are being run.
-For example, we might want to run OpenCL programs on a specific device: pass-option=opt want to run OpenCL programs on a specific device: futhark test prog.futbackend=openclpass-option=-
+-i Only interpret - do not run any compilers.

+-t Type-check the programs, but do not run them.

+--futhark=program The program used to perform operations (eg. compilation).
+Defaults to the binary running futhark test itself.

+--no-terminal Print each result on a line by itself, without line buffering.

+--no-tuning Do not look for tuning files.

+--pass-option=opt Pass an option to benchmark programs that are being run.
+For example, we might want to run OpenCL programs on a specific device:

+'''

+futhark test prog.fut --backend=opencl --pass-option=-dHawaii

+'''

+--pass-compiler-option=opt Pass an extra option to the compiler when compiling the programs.

-- --runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
-This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine. - --tuning=EXTENSION For each program being run, look for a tuning file with this extension, which is suffixed to the name of the program.
-For example, given --tuning=tuning (the default), the program foo.fut will be passed the tuning file foo.fut. tuning if it exists.
+the indicated program is run with its first argument being the path to the compiled Futhark program.
+This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine.

+--tuning=EXTENSION For each program being run, look for a tuning file with this extension, which is suffixed to the name of the program.
+For example, given --tuning=tuning (the default), the program foo. fut will be passed the tuning file foo. fut.tuning if it exists.